 Step One: Get an idea

-Review the two submission categories and guidelines for content.
-To get inspired you can also check out some examples of existing PSAs.
+Review the submission categories and guidelines for content.
+To get inspired you can also check out some examples of existing films.
 Some of these examples have been produced by professional advertising agencies, and some are winners from other student film contests.
-Be aware that although the following films may be well made, the content and criteria may not be applicable to the “Directing Change: Student Video Contest”.
+Be aware that although the following films may be well made, the content and criteria may not be applicable to the “Directing Change: Student Film Contest”.

 Student Examples (topic related):